Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/015-Google-Authentication.md

 - If the user already exists, we use the existing user.

 In either case, we generate our own tokens for the user to use within our application.

+# Setting the Configuration

+In order to use Google Authentication, we should install google-auth-library.

+`npm i google-auth-library`